Average Australian Mortgage Size in 2023

 We care about the environment, and we want you to care too.
 That's why we want to reward you for going green.
-Our green car loan will save you more with a discounted loan rate for qualifying electric and hybrid cars, and no ongoing, monthly or annual fees.
+Our green car loan will save you more with a discounted loan rate for qualifying electric and hybrid cars.

 We can help you get the keys to your dream car sooner with our low rate new car loans.
-There won't be any surprises because you'll always know exactly how much you'll be paying with our fixed rates and zero ongoing, or monthly fees.
+There won't be any surprises because you'll always know exactly how much you'll be paying with our fixed rates.

-At loans.com.au we can help you drive away in your used car sooner.
-With our fixed low rate used car loans, you'll receive no ongoing, or monthly fees, helping you save even more on your vehicle.
+At loans.com.au we can help you drive away in your used car sooner, with our fixed low rate used car loans.

 As Australia's leading online lender, loans.com.au has been helping people into their dream homes and cars for more than 10 years.
 Our content is written and reviewed by experienced financial experts.
 The information we provide is general in nature and does not take into account your personal objectives or needs.
 If you'd like to chat to one of our lending specialists about a home or car loan, contact us on Live Chat or by calling 13 10 90.